 Layer 2 - orange: 3 dips wilton orange gel color

-Layer 3 - green: 3 dips of wilton leaf green gel color
+Layer 3 - green: 3 dips of wilton green gel color

-Layer 4 - blue: 2 dips of royal blue
+Layer 4 - blue: 2 dips of wilton royal blue gel color

 Repeat with each color of batter until all 5 cake pans are ready to go into the oven.